 Monday to Friday, July 10 to July 27, 2018

 Location: The New Vic, 33 W. Victoria St, Santa Barbara

 Register by Mail:

 ETC's Young Actors Conservatory Summer Sessions 2018 (class schedule grid)

-Course Descriptions ETC's Young Actors Conservatory Summer Sessions 2018
+Course Descriptions ETC's Young Actors Conservatory Summer Session 2018

 Students will learn how to deconstruct and scan a text and mine Shakespeare's words to speak the text with ease and understanding.
 Students will gain a basic understanding of poetic language, metrics, and the conventions of Elizabethan English, allowing for an analysis that will provide the actor with clear actions and objectives.
 Selected scenes will be worked, rehearsed, and presented.

 By applying the principles of the Alexander technique, students will learn how posture affects vocal quality.
 Through breath management, voice projection, and resonance building, the Alexander technique helps to release the tension of the body allowing the voice to become fuller and freer, building confidence, allowing the actor to connect more easily with their unique creativity, vulnerability and vitality.

 In this class students will learn about the process of craft and deepening their approach to acting.
 The importance of making choices will be stressed as well as discovering ways to remove fears that block creativity, so that the student can find confidence in their unique voice, vulnerability and vitality.
 Through scene work with partners the class will begin by learning text analysis and beat-by-beat, moment-to-moment intentions, actions and objectives, before they stand the material on its feet.
 Stanislavsky's Five Questions will be applied as a foundation for technique in a simple, easy to understand format.